 - Store your antique silver in an air-tight cabinet.

 - Be sure there is no excess moisture around the silver.
 Use felt and absorbent packets to help minimize humidity in the air.

 - Wash your hands before handling silver.
-Better yet, wear clean cotton gloves whenever handling silver to avoid transferring oils and acids that can speed up tarnishing.
+Wear clean cotton gloves whenever handling silver to avoid transferring oils and acids that can speed up tarnishing.

 - Polish silver with a gentle polishing cloth.
 Avoid using harsh abrasive cleaners and methods.